 Cost of Goods Sold (COGS)

 The cost of goods sold (COGS) is the carrying value of goods sold in a given period.
-Recording the cost of goods sold is dependant on the applied inventory valuation method.
+Recording the cost of goods sold is dependent on the applied inventory valuation method.
 Generally accepted accounting principles (GAAP) dictate that inventory can be valued via the specific identification method, average cost basis, or first-in-first-out method.